English | Deutsch

 Rama

+Summary: Average user rating of PowerReg Scheduler V3.exe: based on 37 votes with 9 user comments.
 5 users think PowerReg Scheduler V3.exe is essential for Windows or an installed application.
 3 users think it's probably harmless.
-5 users think it's neither essential nor dangerous.
+6 users think it's neither essential nor dangerous.
 9 users suspect danger.
-13 users think PowerReg Scheduler V3.exe is dangerous and recommend removing it.
-8 users doesn't grade PowerReg Scheduler V3.exe ("not sure about it").
+14 users think PowerReg Scheduler V3.exe is dangerous and recommend removing it.
+8 users don't grade PowerReg Scheduler V3.exe ("not sure about it").